gondwanasoft/fitbit-stream-bridge/README.md

 ### Installation and Configuration
 #### Fitbit
 * Download or clone the `fitbit` app’s files.
-* In `companion/index.js`, Verify that `SERVER_URL` is appropriate to your phone.
+* In `companion/index.js`, verify that `SERVER_URL` is appropriate to your phone.
 (The default should be fine on Android.)
 * To generate artificial accelerometer data (*eg*, for use in Fitbit Simulator), set `FAKE_ACCEL` to `true`.
 * Build the app (named `Stream Bridge`) using the Fitbit development CLI.
 * Install the app onto a watch (see *Issues* below for use with the Fitbit Simulator).
 #### Server
-Install [pydroid 3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) or some other Python 3.5+ execution environment.
+Install a Python 3.5+ execution environment on the phone on which the Fitbit companion component (*ie*, Fitbit mobile app) will run.
+For Android, you can use [pydroid 3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3).
 For iOS, [Pythonista 3](http://omz-software.com/pythonista/index.html) might work (untested).

 In Python, install the `websockets` package; *eg*, `pip install websockets`.